 Tailoring the crystalline structure of multinary alloy nanoparticles

-The multinary nanoparticles are synthesized by our project partners using direct current sputtering and high-power impulse magnetron sputtering from five elemental targets (Cr-Mn-Fe-Co-Ni) into ionic liquids.
+The multinary CrMnFeCoNi nanoparticles are synthesized by our project partners using direct current sputtering and high-power impulse magnetron sputtering from five elemental targets or an alloy target into ionic liquids.
 Due to their low vapor pressure, ionic liquids (salts with a melting point < 100°C) can be used as liquid substrates in sputter processes.
 Furthermore, the ionic liquid itself can act as an electronic as well as a steric stabilizer preventing particle growth and particle aggregation leading to the formation of extremely small nanoparticles and with a strong effect on the structure of the formed nanoparticles.

-The main focus of our work is set on the investigation of multinary nanoparticles by using various microscopy techniques, such as Cs corrected high-resolution transmission electron microscopy (HRTEM), (scanning) transmission electron microscopy ((S)TEM) and energy dispersive X-ray spectroscopy (EDS).
+The main focus of our work is set on the investigation of these multinary nanoparticles by using various microscopy techniques, such as Cs corrected high-resolution transmission electron microscopy (HRTEM), (scanning) transmission electron microscopy ((S)TEM) and energy dispersive X-ray spectroscopy (EDS).
 With these techniques the size, shape, crystallinity, defects and chemical composition of the nanoparticles are deduced.
+We also perform in-situ heating experiment to study the thermal stability of the nanoparticles.